It’s never easy to follow in your parents’ footsteps.

 Especially when they keep doubling back, and covering their tracks.

-And you’ll find those recipes, her menus, and that food at Mamalan Dalston – it’s a simple space, with wooden stalls, wooden tables, and a kitchen putting out dishes that might as well have been teleported from Beijing directly onto your plate.
+And you’ll find those recipes on the menu at Mamalan Clapham.
+It’s a cheery, simple space, with wooden stools, wooden tables, a wooden ceiling… and a kitchen putting out dishes that might as well have been teleported from Beijing directly onto your plate.

-NOTE: Mamalan Dalston is open seven days a week with no reservations.
+NOTE: Mamalan Clapham is open seven days a week, 11.30am-10pm, with no reservations.
 You can find out more HERE.